mumuyeye/mumuyeye.github.io/_pages/about.md

 I have won the First Class Scholarship of WHU 2 times (5% school-wide), the HUANG Zhangren Scholarship (60 candidates per year in WHU), the Huawei Scholarship (54 candidates per year in WHU), the National Scholarship (0.2% national-wide), and was selected the Pacemaker to Merit Student of WHU (60 candidates per year in WHU).
 I was awarded 🏅️ the **Gold Reward** of [The 8th China International College Students 'Internet+' Innovation and Entrepreneurship Competition](https://cy.ncss.cn/), the highest and most valuable competition award for Chinese college students (national-wide, refer to [this link](https://news.eol.cn/yaowen/202103/t20210322_2087129.shtml)), as the co-founder of the team.

-🌟🌟 I'm currently actively seeking for Ph.D., Research Assistant, or internship positions related to Information Security or AI.
-I'm also open to any possible discussions or collaborate opportunities.
+🌟🌟 I'm open to any possible discussions or collaborate opportunities.
 If you're interested in working with me, don't hesitate to drop me an email!

 <!-- My curriculum vitae can be downloaded [here (in English)](https://github.com/AntigoneRandy/antigonerandy.github.io/raw/main/docs/Boheng_Li_s_CV.pdf).  -->

 # 🔥 News
+- *2024.02*: One paper is accepted by CVPR 2024.
+- *2024.02*: Our team won the Outstanding Prize of Innova University Student Innovation Achievement Award.
 - *2023.12*: One paper is accepted by AAAI 2024.
 - *2023.10*: Awarded with National Scholarship 2023.
 - *2023.08*: Invited as a reviewer by ACM TOMM.